LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 For the sentence ordering task, we employ a language model with a standard token-classification-head.
 However, since the task requires a custom loss function, we have to discard the loss of the model.
 To do so, we follow the guidelines and create our custom version of the `Trainer` with a custom `.compute_loss` function.
+The implementation <!--of the `.compute_loss` method --> is straightforward.
+The `.compute_loss` method receives the model and the input data as inputs, which is especially helpful in cases like ours where we need to check the `input_ids` to compute the loss.
+In addition, to our custom loss function, we also add another attribute to the `Trainer`, which holds the id of the target sentence token in order to find the correct tokens in the input sequence.
+We leave the rest of the `Trainer` untouched.

 ```python
 class SentenceOrderingTrainer(Trainer):